Useful and useless creations

 HTTP/1.1 status will be generated.
 A

 text/plain; charset=UTF-8 payload of the status code is also sent for visual confirmation.

-I've always found that going to a website in order to search within it, or overusing Google + the website's name as a search term, or using custom search engine providers to be a bit tedious.
+I've always found that visiting a website in order to search within it, overusing Google + the website's name as a search term, using custom search engine providers, or DuckDuckGo's

 I was inspired to put this together since I often need to query the IP address of whatever machine I'm logged into, especially from the terminal.

+curl).
 Recently, it was added to Awesome Console Services on GitHub.